Blockstream/Jade/docs/index.rst

 Request to sign transaction inputs using RFC6979.

-* This flow should be considered legacy - 'anti-exfil' signatures should be preferred.
-See sign_tx_ae_request_.
+.. warning:: Taproot inputs can not be signed with this flow and the request will error if any are present.

+.. warning:: This legacy flow is **deprecated** and will be removed in a future release.
+See sign_tx_ae_request_ for the non-legacy flow supporting 'anti-exfil' signatures and taproot.

 .. code-block:: cbor